MagicTINTIN/MicaClientpp/README.md

 You can start MicaClient++ with arguments !
 - `-m, --moderator` enables **moderator view** to get messages ID (no you won't have rights to delete messages :p)
 - `--cfg path/to/a/config/file.json` to load other config (usefull when you have several accounts)
+- `--all` to print all the message history contained in backup.json (overwrites the theme "maxMessages" setting)

 ## Settings in config.json
 There are many more settings available in config.json